 In the event of an extraordinary change in the nature of any component stock (e.g., delisting, merger, acquisition, change of principal business, etc.) in the Underlying Index that will alter the overall market character of the Underlying Index, the Index Committee will take appropriate actions to remove the stock or replace it at the next evaluation with another stock which would best represent the intended market character of the Underlying Index.
 Additionally, if at any time during the year other than the evaluation, an index security no longer meets the eligibility criteria, or is otherwise determined to have become ineligible for inclusion in the Underlying Index, the security is removed from the Underlying Index and is replaced at the next evaluation.

 Calculation Methodology.
-The Underlying Index is a modified-market capitalization-weighted index.
+The Underlying Index is a modified dividend yield-weighted index.

-The Underlying Index is rebalanced quarterly based on the capitalization of each index security using the last sale price of the security at the close of trading on the last trading day in February, May, August and November.
+At each quarter, the Underlying Index is rebalanced based on the indicated dividend yield of each security as compared to the dividend yield of all index securities as of the last trading day in February, May, August and November.
 At each quarter, the Underlying Index is rebalanced such that the maximum weight of any index security does not exceed 8% and no more than five securities are at that cap.
-The excess weight of any capped security is distributed proportionally across the remaining index securities are weighted below 8%, these securities are not capped.
+The excess weight of any capped security is distributed proportionally across the remaining index securities.
+If after redistribution, any of the five highest ranked index securities are weighted below 8%, these securities are not capped.
 Next, any remaining index securities in excess of 4% are capped at 4% and the excess weight will be redistributed proportionally across the remaining index securities.
 The process is repeated, if necessary, to derive the final weights.
 The rebalancing changes are effective after trading on the third Friday in March, June, September and December.
 The Fund is rebalanced in accordance with the Underlying Index.